Pierre David (mayor)

 Pierre David (9 January 1771 – 30 June 1839) was a Belgian civic official who was mayor of Verviers under French rule from 1800 to 1808; and after Belgian independence, from 1830 until his death.
 David's family were cloth-makers and he ran a weaving factory.
 He became involved in local government after serving as an officer in the city's police force.
 David, a Francophile and Republican, was appointed mayor of the city after the French annexation of the Prince-Bishopric of Liège.
 He resigned in 1808 after disagreeing with one of the Emperor Napoleon's decrees but remained involved in the running of the city.
 When Verviers was incorporated into the United Netherlands, David secured a seat on the city's Regency Council.
 During the 1830 Belgian Revolution, David supported independence for Belgium as a republic, but when this proved unachievable, he instead voted for union with France.
 David was subsequently appointed the first mayor of Verviers within the independent Kingdom of Belgium, holding this position until his death.

 David was responsible for establishing the city's first fire brigade and creating a new cemetery to replace its inner-city burial ground.
-He also supported low-cost housing for workers, established a secondary school and several charitable organisations.
+He also supported low-cost housing for workers, and established a secondary school and several charitable organisations.
 David played a key role in constructing the city's second river crossing and also planted numerous lime trees.
-After his death he was memorialised in a fountain in the city centre, in which his heart was entombed.
+After his death, he was memorialised in a fountain in the city centre, in which his heart was entombed.
 Several busts of David survive in the city and some of its streets are named after him.